dvidelabs/poly.shell/README.md

       a globally unique identifier for this batch, used to prefix action id.

+    `this.count` :

+      the action invocation index of this batch, starting with 1.
+The index is unique to this action within the current batch.

   - `this.fragment` :

-      a number between 1 and `total`.
-The same action may have different fragment numbers on different invocations, but it is unique for the current job invocation on the current site.
+      a number between 1 and `fragments`.
+The same action may have a different fragment number on a different site, but it is unique for the current job invocation on the current site.
-      Logging use (this.fragment/this.fragments) in job start msg if total > 1.
+      Logging use the job name suffix `(fragment/fragments)` when there is more than one fragment.

   - `this.fragments` :

-      total number of actions (fragments) running in this job invocation on this site.
+      the total number of actions (fragments) running in this job invocation on this site.

   - `this.id` :

-      a globally unique action invocation id, prefixed by batch id and schedule index.
+      the action id is globally is unique for this invocation.
+It has the form:
+      `batchid-scheduleindex-actionindex`.

   - `this.issuer` :

-      the prefix used for logging, including the `id`.
+      the issuer is a string used for logging.
+It has the form:
+      `[batchid-scheduleindex-actionindex] sitename`

   - `this.index` :

-      the action invocation index of this batch, starting with 1.
+      index of this action within the current schedule.
+Used as the third value in the `this.id` string.

   - `this.jobname` :